 However, the accuracy of the appraisal depends on the available data, meaning that online appraisals may not be as accurate as traditional ones since they may not easily account for things like new renovations and differences in the quality of finishes between homes.

-The convenience of online home appraisals means you can obtain them for free with minimal effort, making them appealing to those short on time and in cash.
+The convenience of online home appraisals means you can obtain them for free with minimal effort, making them appealing to those who are short on time and in cash.

 To receive an online home appraisal, visit a website that offers online appraisals, such as Ownerly, and request an appraisal.
 You’ll need to provide details about the house you want appraised.
 After that, they will give you an approximate estimate of the property’s value based on similar homes in your area.